lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {: #Fig-LastWinMode title='Fragmentation Header for the Last Fragment, Window mode'}

    * Rule ID: This field has a size of R - T - N - 1 bits when Window mode is used.
-In No ACK mode is used, the Rule ID field has a size of R – T – N bits.
+In No ACK mode, the Rule ID field has a size of R – T – N bits.

    * DTag: The size of the DTag field is T bits, which may be set to a value greater than or equal to 0 bits.
 The DTag field in all fragments that carry the same IPv6 datagram MUST be set to the same value.
 DTag MUST be set sequentially increasing from 0 to 2^T - 1, and MUST wrap back from 2^T - 1 to 0.